rheide/breakoutbox/README.md

 ## commandTimeoutMilliseconds

 The maximum amount of time this external command is allowed to run before it is forcefully killed.

+## verbose

+If set to true the server logs will contain more info about the commands ran and echo the stdout of the called command.
+This is provided for debugging purposes and may be repetitive for frequently called commands, so this is off by default.

 # Variables